AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 ### Details about the Structure

-The **Java LinkedList** use a doubly linked list which provides a linear data structure that resembles a list, but has different functionalities.
+The **Java LinkedList** uses a `DoublyLinkedList` which provides a linear data structure that resembles a list but has different functionalities.

-Each element in it "knows" about the previous one, if there is such, and the next one, again, if there is such.
+Each element in it "knows" about the previous one, if it is such, and the next one, again, if there is such.

-This is possible, because the **doubly linked list** has **nodes** and each node has **two reference fields** pointing to other nodes and **a value field**, which contains some kind of data.
+This is possible because the **doubly linked list** has **nodes** and each node has **two reference fields** pointing to other nodes and **a value field**, which contains some kind of data.

 By definition, the **doubly linked list** has a **head** (list start) and a **tail** (list end).